RC2014Z80/RC2014/ROMs/HexLoadr/README.md

 1. Select the preferred origin `.ORG` for your arbitrary program, and assemble a HEX file using your preferred assembler.

-2. Start your RC2014 with the `Memory top?` set to 57343 (`0xDFFF`) or lower.
+2. Start your 32k RAM RC2014 with the `Memory top?` set to 57343 (`0xDFFF`) or lower.
 This leaves space for your program from `0xE000` through to `0xFFFF`.
 Adjust this if needed to suit your individual needs.
 For 56kB RAM module equipped RC2014 devices, just skip this step.

 3. Reset the RC2014 and type `H` when offered the `(C|W|H)` option when booting. `HexLoadr:` will wait for Intel HEX formatted data on the ACIA serial interface.

 4. Using a serial terminal, upload the HEX file for your arbitrary program that you prepared in Step 1.
 If desired the python `slowprint.py` program, or the Linux `cat` utility, can also be used for this purpose. `python slowprint.py < myprogram.hex > /dev/ttyUSB0` or `cat myprogram.hex > /dev/ttyUSB0`.
+The HexLoadr function does not need `slowprint.py`, as it can store the Intel HEX code as fast as `cat` can transmit it.

 5. When HexLoadr has finished, and you are back at the Basic `ok` prompt, use the `DOKE` command relocate the address for the Basic `USR(x)` command to point to `.ORG` of your arbitrary program.
 For the RC2014 the `USR(x)` jump address is located at `&h8124`.
 If your arbitrary program is located at `&hE000` then the Basic command is `DOKE &h8124, &hE000`, for example.